 - Kafka in particular is the most famous Czech of all time.
 Expect people visiting the Czech Republic to get lost in kafkaesque bureaucracy or other odd situations.

 - The capital, Prague, is usually thought of as being fairly glamourous for the region of Europe in which it is located.
-Prague is also often featured as the template East European city in a wide variety of media, and the Barrandov Studios are a popular filming location for Hollywood movies such as xXx, Blade II, Mission: Impossible and The Bourne Identity, where the city is either used in name, or where an ambiguously generic "Euro" location is required.
+Owing to the Czech Republic's relatively low taxes on filmmaking, Prague is also often featured as either a template East European or generic Central European city in a wide variety of media, and the Barrandov Studios are a popular filming location for Hollywood movies such as xXx, Blade II, Mission: Impossible and The Bourne Identity, where the city is either used in name, or where an ambiguously generic "Euro" location is required (much like Vienna, while Prague boasts a number of historical landmarks and amazing monuments of European architecture, none of them can really be described as globally recognizable in the way the Eiffel Tower or the Brandenburg Gate are).
 If a film/videogame/book carelessly suggests a location as being somewhere in Eastern Europe, you can bet Prague is the template city.

 - The meaning of word "Bohemian", as in "unconventional lifestyle", is of French origin.
 Apparently, one of their term for Gipsies was "bohémiens", because they came to France via Bohemia.
 This lifestyle is not quite standard for the Czech people, considered by many Slavic neighbours as cold "half-Germans".

 - One famous Bohemian thing that the Czechs did create is Bohemian crystal and art glass.

 - The most enduring Czech stereotype is that they are crazy beer drinkers.
 The "Pilsner" and "Budweiser" beers being their international greeting card.